ntrel/cpp2/README.md

 ### Expression Tests

-Note: Testing an identifier expression needs to use parentheses to disambiguate from a type identifier test.
-Other expressions do not need parentheses.
+Note: Testing an identifier expression [needs to use parentheses](#required-parentheses).

 Test type of an expression - `(x) is T` attempts:
 * `true` when the type of `x` is `T`